,

 cells in parallel equation #1

-and the internal resistance of the combination is:
+and the internal resistance of the combination is calculated from the two internal resistances in parallel:

 cells in parallel equation #2